core values award

 The purpose of the UCF Advancement and Partnerships Core Values Award is to recognize, appreciate and celebrate outstanding achievements of selected UCF Advancement and Partnerships employees.
 Any UCF Advancement and Partnerships employee who has experience with an employee’s exceptional job performance is encouraged to make nominations.

-The candidate chosen for these awards will be announced at the UCF Advancement and Partnerships End of Year Celebration in June, and the employee will receive $1,000, lunch with leadership and other Core Values Award recipients, and a personalized award.
+The candidate chosen for these awards will be announced at the UCF Advancement and Partnerships End of Year Celebration in June, and the employee will receive $1,000, lunch with other Core Values Award recipients, and a personalized award.

 There are many employees who work very hard every day and routinely meet or exceed expectations.
 This award is designed to recognize those employees who truly stand out among their peers within UCF Advancement and Partnerships.